-(1) A local government's annual financial statements must contain, for each business activity, an activity statement.
+- (1) A local government's annual financial statements must contain, for each business activity, an activity statement. - (2) An activity statement is a document that states- - (a) the revenue from goods and services provided to the local government in conducting the business activity; and

-- (2) An activity statement is a document that states- - (a) the revenue from the business activity that is payable to- - (i) the local government; or - (ii) anyone else; and - (b) the expenses for the business activity, including all items required to be taken into account under the pricing provisions (other than return on capital); and - (c) the surplus or deficit for the financial year; and - (d) if community service obligations were carried on during the business activity- - (i) a description of the nature of the community service obligations; and - (ii) the cost of carrying out the community service obligations, minus the revenue from the community service obligations. - (3) An activity statement may contain a summary of the information mentioned in subsection (2), instead of a full statement of the information, if- - (a) the activity statement states it is a summary only and that a full statement of the information may be- - (i) inspected or purchased at the local government's public office; and - (ii) inspected on the local government's website; and - (b) a full statement of the information can be- - (i) inspected or purchased at the local government's public office; and - (ii) inspected on the local government's website. - (4) The price for purchasing a full statement of the information must be no more than the cost to the local government of making the statement available for purchase.
+- (b) the revenue from goods and services provided to persons other than the local government in conducting the business activity; and - (c) the expenses for the business activity, including all items required to be taken into account under the pricing provisions (other than return on capital); and - (d) the surplus or deficit for the financial year; and - (e) if community service obligations were carried on during the business activity- - (i) a description of the nature of the community service obligations; and - (ii) the cost of carrying out the community service obligations, minus the revenue from the community service obligations. - (3) An activity statement may contain a summary of the information mentioned in subsection (2), instead of a full statement of the information, if- - (a) the activity statement states it is a summary only and that a full statement of the information may be- - (i) inspected or purchased at the local government's public office; and - (ii) inspected on the local government's website; and - (b) a full statement of the information can be- - (i) inspected or purchased at the local government's public office; and - (ii) inspected on the local government's website. - (4) The price for purchasing a full statement of the information must be no more than the cost to the local government of making the statement available for purchase.